turtleboyagain120/Carlos-cool/README.md

 ## 📄 Licensing Summary

-* **Software / Code:** Licensed under the GNU General Public License v3.0 (see `LICENSE-CODE.txt`).
+* **Software / Code:** Licensed under the GNU General Public License v3.0 (see `LICENSE` or `LICENSE-CODE.txt`).
-* **Art, Audio, & Media Assets:** All files inside the `/assets` directory (or another file) are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (see `LICENSE-ASSETS.txt`).
+* **Art, Audio, & Media Assets:** All underlying creative assets and files inside the `/assets` directory are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (see `LICENSE.ART` or `LICENSE-ASSETS.txt`).

 ---

 ## 📦 Distribution & Target Build

-The game is actively compiled using the **Zip (ideal for websites)** packaging profile.
+The game's active stable build is compiled using the **Zip (ideal for websites)** packaging profile and delivered via an uncompressed standalone webpage profile.

-* **Why Zip?** This maintains a lightweight, web-optimized architecture that preserves individual directory trees—ensuring the `/assets/` licensing boundaries and the anti-piracy domain tracking blocks continue to function flawlessly.
+* **Why Zip / Webpage Profile?** This maintains a lightweight, web-optimized architecture that preserves individual directory trees—ensuring the `/assets/` licensing boundaries and the anti-piracy domain tracking blocks continue to function flawlessly.
 * **Desktop Profiles**: Standalone environments (such as Electron or NW.js) are explicitly bypassed to eliminate browser-bundling overhead and keep the project bloat-free.

 ---